[dpdk-dev] [PATCH v4 0/4] net/softnic: sw fall-back pmd for traffic mgmt and others

 > Q3 is about calling SW fallback from the driver code, right?

-> this feature or integrate the fallback in its own workflow.
+> to bypass this feature or integrate the fallback in its own workflow.

 > > Q4: Why not call the SW fall-back dev_ops directly in librte_ether for